 1st SPECIALISATION : IMAGINARY THEORY, SYMBOLIC ANTHROPOLOGY

 What is freedom?
 What are its limits?
-To try to answer to these questions, I had chosen to explore human relations to nature and techniques with an approach by imaginary.
+To try to answer these questions, I chose to explore human relations to nature and techniques with an approach by imaginary.

 Imaginary isn't fantasy nor imagination but the very framework of all human representations and thoughts.
 My inspiration was Gilbert Durand's theory.
 I meant imaginary as a fountamental ground for social and cultural representations.